KENILSHAHH/ethers-js/README.md

 ## Overview
 This script interacts with the Ethereum and Polygon blockchain using `ethers.js`.
 It allows users to:
 - Fetch the wallet address
-- Send native tokens (MATIC, ETH, etc.)
+- Send native tokens (POL, ETH, etc.)
 - Retrieve gas price details of a block
 - Fetch gas usage details of a transaction
 - Estimate gas for contract execution